Origin of SARS-CoV-2: Biden administration

 On 16 July 2021, CNN reported that Biden administration officials considered the lab leak theory "as credible" as the natural origins theory.

 In October 2022, an interim report of a Republican member of a US Senate committee concluded that a lab origin was most likely, but offered "little new evidence", according to The New York Times.

 In February 2023, the United States Energy Department updated its assessment on the origins of the virus, shifting from "undecided" to "low confidence" in favor of a laboratory leak.
 White House National Security Advisor Jake Sullivan responded to the report saying there was still "no definitive answer" to the question of the pandemic's origins.

 On 28 February 2023, the head of the Federal Bureau of Investigation (FBI), Christopher Wray, said the bureau believes Covid-19 most likely originated in the lab.
 The FBI concluded with "moderate confidence" that COVID-19 may have been created in a laboratory, based in part on genomic analysis conducted by scientists at the National Center for Medical Intelligence.

-On 20 March 2023, the COVID-19 Origin Act of 2023 was signed into law.
-On June 23, 2023, the Biden administration released its report, as required by the Act.
-The declassified ODNI report compiles U.S. Intelligence Community assessments about the Wuhan Institute of Virology around the start of COVID-19, finding the IC divided between natural spillover and lab-associated incident hypotheses.
-The National Intelligence Council and four agencies judge natural spillover most likely, while the Department of Energy and FBI judge a lab-associated incident most likely, and the CIA and another agency remain undecided.
-All agencies agree that SARS-CoV-2 was not developed as a biological weapon, almost all assess it was not genetically engineered, and most assess it was not lab-adapted.
-The report finds no evidence the WIV possessed the virus before late December 2019 or that a specific research incident sparked the pandemic.
-It documents WIV-PLA collaboration on public health, biosafety, and some coronavirus/vaccine work, but indicates no viruses in that work plausibly served as a SARS-CoV-2 progenitor.
-The report details WIV coronavirus research capabilities, biosafety practices, and staff illnesses in fall 2019, but concludes these findings are inconclusive regarding either origin hypothesis.